xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 ### u(*scale = ££*)
 Obtain a undertonal reflection of the popped/given overtonal scale.

-### unperiostack(*array = ££*)
-Convert the popped/given periodic sequence of steps into inflections of the last interval as the guide generator.

 ### unstack(*array = ££*)
 Unstack the popped/given scale into steps.

+### unstackPeriodic(*array = ££*)
+Convert the popped/given periodic sequence of steps into inflections of the last interval as the guide generator.

 ### values(*record*)
 Obtain an array of values of the record.